 TUCK YOUR TAILBONE IN, TUCK INTO FOOD

-Those who follow me on Twitter knows I’ve been going to Barrecore classes since the beginning of November, going 4 times a week and I haven’t looked back since.
-I’m currently on my fourth week of Barrecore and will do my four week update sometime next week along with the class in more detail.
+Those who follow me on Twitter know I’ve been going to Barrecore classes since the beginning of November, going 4 times a week and I haven’t looked back since.
+I’m currently on my fourth week of Barrecore and will do my four-week update sometime next week along with the class in more detail.

 Last Sunday was an exciting Barre and Breakfast event.
 The thought of breakfast right after a workout is music to my ears.
 Those who aren’t sure what Barrecorre is, it’s a fusion of ballet, yoga and pilates, to target all muscles with the help of the ballet bar, your body weight and isometric exercises.
 This will help lengthen and strengthen your muscles, working them to exhaustion to give you that longer and leaner look.
 It’s not as scary as it sounds.

 This session was taught by the lovely Melissa.
 She was lively, energetic and not breaking a sweat one bit.
 Like, how?
 This was the barrecoreMixed class and it consists of a mixture of floor and barre work, where some exercises incorporated equipment.
 This class specifically, we had used two different weighted dumbbells, a resistance band, a resistant band loop and the ball.